FAQ/Patents

 General Quik-Rack Questions

-You can see the red safety latch that connects the Add-ons together and the blue push-button barrel lock that protects it from being removed.
+In the photo above, you can see the red safety latch that connects the Add-ons together and the blue push-button barrel lock that protects it from being removed.

 See it in action: